 The origins of cold brew coffee can be traced back to Kyoto in the 1600s.
-Before the Japanese started cold brewing their coffee, they were cold-brewing tea, and a big reason for that was the fact that the cold brewing method didn’t require fire or heat.
+Before the Japanese started brewing their coffee cold, they were cold-brewing tea, and a big reason for that was the fact that the cold brewing method didn’t require fire or heat.

-Once the coffee is ready and fully steeped, simply pour it over ice.
-You can leave it black or add your favorite sweetener, flavor, milk, or non-dairy milk alternative.
+Once the concentrated cup of coffee is ready and fully steeped, simply pour it over ice.
+It's typically served black, but you make cold brew richer and sweeter by adding your favorite milk, cream, or non-dairy milk alternative.